MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 Enhanced startup PINs permit the use of characters (including uppercase and lowercase letters, symbols, numbers, and spaces).
 This policy setting is applied when you turn on BitLocker.

->**Important:**  Not all computers support enhanced PIN characters in the preboot environment.
+>**Important:**  Not all computers support enhanced PIN characters in the pre-boot environment.
 It is strongly recommended that users perform a system check during the BitLocker setup to verify that enhanced PIN characters can be used.

 ### <a href="" id="bkmk-unlockpol3"></a>Configure minimum PIN length for startup